 - 1. Connect a suitable 12 VDC power supply to the transmitter and switch on the power.
 The red power indicator on the transmitter rear panel will illuminate. - 2.
 Unscrew the cover of the power adjustment knob and initially set the 10-turn dial (scaled from 0 to 1000) to the middle of the range i.e. 500 or 5 turns.
-If the LAS is installed for a long (2 to 4.5 km) path length, then turn the dial to maximum. - 2.9.4 Power up receiver - 1.
-Connect a suitable 12 VDC power supply to the receiver and switch on the power.
-The green power and status indicator on the rear panel provides information on the operation of the LAS MkII receiver, as in the following table.
+If the XLAS is set-up for a short path length, turn the dial below 100, or if set-up for a long (10 km) path length, then turn the dial to maximum.

+2.9.4 Power up receiver

+1. Connect a suitable 12 VDC power supply to the receiver and switch on the power.
+The green power and status indicator on the rear panel provides information on the operation of the XLAS MkII receiver, as in the following table.